Rarotonga, 2010

 (a) The Benefit Unit

 The first key concept that must be set out is that of the "benefit unit" (Ch.2 "Claimants").
 A benefit unit is that grouping of co-resident persons, designated by law, to whom income support will be paid as a unit.
-The benefit unit is also the group whose total income and assets will be examined for purposes of determining whether limits are exceeded or reductions are due.
+The benefit unit is also the group whose total income and assets will be examined for purposes of determining whether asset and income limits are exceeded.
 Of course, the size, living and personal circumstances the benefit unit members determines the amount of allowance, and the income and asset limits that apply to the benefit unit.

 It is not safe to assume that co-residing family members will be included in the benefit unit.
-Typically however, a benefit unit consists of the claimant, commonly a co-resident spouse, and all co-resident "dependents".
+Typically however, a benefit unit consists of the claimant, commonly a co-resident spouse (married or not), and all co-resident "dependents".
 Dependents are typically minor offspring, but can also - in some circumstances - include adult offspring (18 and over).

 Benefit units can be conventional 'family' units (ie. one or two adults with or without children) or single adults.
 Only adults (18 and over) may be ODSP claimants: single minors (those 16-18 years old) may apply for welfare.